servirtium/servirtium-ruby/README.md

 to quickly determine if contracts are broken.
 That last is an important aspect when Service Virtualization is part of a **Technology Compatibility Kit**

+Version [0.1.0](lib/servirtium/version.rb): This is very much an alpha version of this gem.

 ## Installation

 Add this line to your application's Gemfile: